Nell Gwyn: Relationship with King Charles II

-King Charles II had a considerable number of mistresses through his life, both short affairs and committed arrangements.
-He also had a wife, Portuguese Queen consort Catherine of Braganza, whose pregnancies all ended in miscarriages, and she had little or no say over Charles's choice to have mistresses.
-This had come to a head shortly after their marriage in 1662, in a confrontation between Catherine and Barbara Palmer which became known as the "Bedchamber crisis".
-Ostracised at Court and with most of her retinue sent back to Portugal, Catherine had been left with little choice but to acquiesce to Charles's mistresses being granted semi-official standing.
+King Charles had a considerable number of mistresses during his life, both short affairs and committed arrangements.
+He also had a wife, Portuguese princess Catherine of Braganza, whose pregnancies all ended in miscarriages, and who had little or no say over the King's choice to have mistresses.
+This had come to a head shortly after their marriage in 1662, in a confrontation between Catherine and Barbara Palmer, which became known as the "Bedchamber crisis".
+Ostracised at court and with most of her retinue sent back to Portugal, Catherine had little choice but to acquiesce to the King's mistresses being granted semi-official standing.

 During Gwyn's first years with Charles, there was little competition in the way of other mistresses: Barbara Palmer was on her way out, while others, such as Moll Davis, kept quietly away from the spotlight of public appearances or Whitehall.
-Gwyn gave birth to her first son, Charles, on 8 May 1670.
-This was the King's seventh son—by five separate mistresses.
+Gwyn gave birth to her first son fathered by Charles II, Charles Beauclerk, on 8 May 1670.
+He was the King's seventh son by five separate mistresses.

-Several months later, Louise de Kérouaille came to England from France, ostensibly to serve as a maid of honour to Queen Catherine, but also to become another mistress to King Charles, probably by design on both the French and English sides.
-She and Gwyn would prove rivals for many years to come.
+Several months later, Louise de Kérouaille (Duchess of Portsmouth) came to England from France, ostensibly to serve as a maid of honour to Queen Catherine, but also to become another mistress to King Charles, probably by design on both the French and English sides.
+She and Gwyn were rivals for many years to come.
 They were opposites in personality and mannerism; Louise a proud woman of noble birth used to the sophistication of Versailles, Gwyn a spirited and pranking ex-orange-wench.
-Gwyn nicknamed Louise "Squintabella" for her looks and the "Weeping Willow" for her tendencies to sob.
-In one instance, recorded in a letter from George Legge to Lord Preston, Gwyn characteristically jabbed at the Duchess's "great lineage," dressing in black at Court, the same mourning attire as Louise when a prince of France died.
+Gwyn nicknamed Louise "Squintabella" for her looks and the "Weeping Willow" for her tendency to sob.
+In one instance, recorded in a letter from George Legge to Lord Preston, Gwyn characteristically jabbed at the Duchess' "great lineage," dressing in black at court, the same mourning attire as Louise when a prince of France died.
 Someone there asked, "What the deuce was the Cham of Tartary to you?" to which Gwyn responded, "Oh, exactly the same relation that the French Prince was to Mademoiselle de Kérouaille."
 The Duchess of Portsmouth's only recorded riposte was, "anybody may know she has been an orange-wench by her swearing".
 Their relationship was not strictly adversarial; they were known to get together for tea and cards, for example.
-Basset was the popular game at the time, and Gwyn was a frequent—and high-stakes—gambler.
+Basset was the popular game at the time, and Gwyn was a frequent — and high-stakes — gambler.